zchyde/brooklinebooksmith.com/_drafts/happy-trailstime-to-get-out-there.md

 Looking to walk around Brookline?
 Consider grabbing a copy of [Exploring the Paths of Brookline![](/uploads/versions/exploring-paths-brookline---x----100-189x---.jpg)](http://www.brooklinebooksmith-shop.com/product/exploring-paths-brookline-pehlke-linda-olsen)---

-Hike in Massachusetts or in other portions of New England.&nbsp; Grab
+Hike in Massachusetts or in other portions of New England.&nbsp; Grab 60 Hikes Within 60 Miles: Boston: Including Coastal and Interior Regions, and New Hampshire

 We have tons of hiking maps for you, from companies such as,&nbsp; National Geographic, Rubel, and the Appalachian Mountain Club (AMC).including mapsIf there's a map you don't see on our shelves, we're happy to get it for you.&nbsp; The ordering timeline is generally a week or so.&nbsp; Questions about map orders, please email our map specialist, [Shuchi](javascript:void(location.href='mailto:'+String.fromCharCode(115,104,117,99,104,105,64,98,114,111,111,107,108,105,110,101,98,111,111,107,115,109,105,116,104,46,99,111,109)))!